akamhy/videohash/README.md

 ### Installation
-You must have [ffmpeg](https://ffmpeg.org/) installed to use this software.
-If don't know how to install it please read [How to install FFmpeg](https://github.com/akamhy/videohash/wiki/Install-FFmpeg,-but-how%3F).
+You must have [FFmpeg](https://ffmpeg.org/) installed to use this software.
+If you don't know how to install FFmpeg, please read
+[How to install FFmpeg](https://github.com/akamhy/videohash/wiki/Install-FFmpeg,-but-how%3F).